The best hotels in Copenhagen

 Nørrebro along Jægersborggade is where locals actually eat, with small restaurants running fixed 3-course menus for 300-450 DKK.
 It's 20 minutes walk from the Latin Quarter or a single Metro stop from Nørreport.
 Hotel SP34 on Sankt Peders Stræde puts you in the perfect position to reach both.

-Copenhagen's best neighborhoods
+Copenhagen's best hotel regions

 Vesterbro is where we'd put first-timers.
 It's got the best mix of price, access, and real neighborhood energy.
 The Latin Quarter and Nansensgade are close seconds if you want something more boutique.